-1) The mighty have fallen into slackness.
-The fall begins with the neglect of the sluggard.
+1) The fall begins with the neglect of the sluggard.
+The mighty have fallen into slackness.
 King Saul allowed fear to turn him into a sluggard when Goliath, the Philistine Giant, challenged Israel.
 He did nothing, and God used the young man David to secure victory for Israel.
 David had proved himself as a worker.
 The Bible does not soften the blow when it comes to slothfulness.
 Proverbs 21:25 says, “The desire of the lazy man kills him, For his hands refuse to labor.”

 3) The mighty have fallen while suffering.
 The sufferer does not have to fall.
-I do not believe that King Saul had to fall, but he did not cooperate with his sufferings.
-His symbolic sleeping is an indifference to the Word of God through Samuel, and his sleep-like stupor brought times of intense emotional and mental suffering.
-The only relief found for King Saul during his times of spiritual suffering was when the anointing of God was present through the skillful playing of David’s lyre.
+I do not believe King Saul had to fall, but he did not cooperate with his sufferings.
+His symbolic sleeping is an indifference to the Word of God through Samuel, and his sleep-like stupor brought times of intense emotional and mental anguish.
+The only relief for King Saul during his times of spiritual suffering was when the anointing of God was present through the skillful playing of David’s lyre.

 5) The mighty have fallen from the faith.
 While the final step in this fall from grace is not meant to be a statement on the eternity of King Saul, we must learn from his fall.
-He did not have to die, “as though he had not been anointed with oil.”
+He did not have to die “as though he had not been anointed with oil.”
 His personal disobedience led him to an oil-less death resulting in his head as a trophy for the enemy.

 The good news is that there is grace for you today!
-I shared 5 steps to backsliding, but 5 is a number with great biblical significance.
+I’ve shared 5 steps to backsliding, but 5 is a number with great biblical significance.
 In the New Testament, it is most often associated with grace.